PUBLIC NOTICES AT ERCPSD

 2021 CENTRAL MIDLANDS HAZARD MITIGATION PLAN

-The East Richland Public Service District (ERCPSD) is coordinating with Central Midlands Council of Governments (CMCOG) to amend the 2021 Central Midlands Hazard Mitigation Plan and become an official Plan participant in order to be eligible to apply for FEMA Disaster Mitigation funding.
+The East Richland County Public Service District (ERCPSD) is coordinating with Central Midlands Council of Governments (CMCOG) to amend the 2021 Central Midlands Hazard Mitigation Plan and become an official Plan participant in order to be eligible to apply for FEMA Disaster Mitigation funding.
 As part of the program application requirements and under the Disaster Mitigation Act of 2000, an eligible organization must communicate their Plan participation to the public and provide a list of natural hazard mitigation actions before being able to adopt a FEMA approved Hazard Mitigation Plan.
 Customers of ERCPSD and interested parties may read a copy of the draft mitigation action list for ERCPSD and the FEMA approved 2021 Central Midlands Hazard Mitigation Plan through the following link.

 ATTENTION COMMERCIAL CUSTOMERS WITH GREASE TRAP INERCEPTORS